 Assistant Professor of Voice and Opera; Director of Lyric Opera

-Under the guidance of Mr. Hutchings, the Houghton Lyric Theater has produced both opera and musical theatre works, including Houghton College’s first full-length, fully orchestrated, fully-staged opera in a foreign language (L’elisir d’amore) and Houghton College’s first world premiere (Rodman in North Korea) with 2014 George London winner countertenor Ray Chenez.
-Guest Artists and Master Class clinicians sponsored by the Houghton Lyric Theater have included such elite members of the professional singing community as singers from the Metropolitan Opera and multiple George London Competition winners, as well as artistic directors and conductors.
+Under the guidance of Prof. Hutchings, the Houghton Lyric Theater ensemble at Houghton College has produced both opera and musical theatre works.
+These works have included Houghton College’s first full opera in a foreign language (L’elisir d’amore) and Houghton College’s first world premiere (Rodman in North Korea) with 2014 George London winner countertenor Ray Chenez.
+Guest Artists and Master Class clinicians sponsored by the Houghton Lyric Theater have included such elite members of the professional singing community as singers from the Metropolitan Opera, multiple George London Competition winners, as well as artistic directors and conductors.

 Mitchell Hutchings was born in Petoskey, Michigan and raised near Charlotte, North Carolina.
 He holds a Bachelor of Music degree in Vocal Performance from Western Carolina University (2016 Young Alumnus Award), and a Master of Music degree in Vocal Performance from Florida State University (2015 Thirty Under 30 Distinguished Young Alumni award winner).
 He is currently completing his Doctor of Musical Arts in Performance and Literature with a minor in Voice Pedagogy and Pathology – Interdisciplinary from the renowned Eastman School of Music.
 He holds the position of Assistant Professor of Voice and Opera at Houghton College where he is Coordinator of Vocal Studies and Director of Lyric Opera.
 He makes his home in Upstate New York with his spouse, accomplished composer and stage director, Dr. Sarah Hutchings (www.sarahhutchingscomposer.com).